swiftlang/swift-docker/swift-ci/sdks/android/README.md

 Android NDK, and then invokes `scripts/fetch-source.sh` which will fetch tagged sources for libxml2, curl, boringssl, and swift.

-It then applies some patches and invokes `scripts/build.sh`, which will build the sources for each of the specified architectures and then combines the SDKs into a single artifactbundle with targetTriples for each of the supported
+It then applies some perl substitutions and invokes `scripts/build.sh`, which will build the sources for each of the specified architectures and then combines the SDKs into a single artifactbundle with targetTriples for each of the supported